nautilusrobot/blog/_posts/2024-10-12-zoom_call_with_Dr_Yuan.md

 top:
 ---

-Interview with **Dr Yeping Yuan, Associate Professor of Ocean Science, Zhejiang University**
+Our team interviewed with **Dr Yeping Yuan, Associate Professor of Ocean Science, Zhejiang University**

+Notes are capuretred by our team member Abert.

 What are your most pressing concerns regarding the long-term effects of oil spills on coastal ecosystems?